google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 this reason, I strongly recommend using a library to handle the encryption, formatting and triggering of your push message.

-If you really want to learn about what the libraries do and look at each closer, we'll cover it in the next section.
-For now, we are going to look at how to manage subscriptions and use an existing web-push library to make the push requests.
+If you really want to learn about what the libraries, we'll cover it in the next section.
+For now, we are going to look at managing subscriptions and using an existing web push library to make the push requests.

-In this section we'll be using the [ web-push for node library](https://github.com/web-push-libs/web-push).
+In this section we'll be using the [web-push node library](https://github.com/web-push-libs/web-push).
 Other languages will have differences, but they won't be too dissimilar.
 We are looking at Node since it's JavaScript and should be the most accessible for readers.